LoopKit/LoopWorkspace/fastlane/testflight.md

 ### How to configure a variable

-1. Go to the "Settings" tab of your LoopWorkspace repository.
+1. Go to the "Settings" tab of your repository (to modify a single repository schedule) or your organization to affect all repositories.
 2. Click on `Secrets and Variables`.
 3. Click on `Actions`
 4. You will now see a page titled *Actions secrets and variables*.
 Click on the `Variables` tab